 We jump into a pool.
 We don’t know the temperature of the water; however, we can predict it with a fairly high level of accuracy based on our experience and the weather.
 This metaphor describes well the functioning of a turquoise organization.
 It has a decentralized structure, with self-organizing teams of experts.
-Decision-making processes are autonomous; their quality depends on specialized, multi-layered mentoring and individual responsibility, reinforced by constant building of competences and skills.
-Profits are invested into development of the employees and the organization itself, so that everyone feels satisfied with how they are working, what they are working on and who they are.
+Decision-making processes are autonomous; their quality depends on specialized, multi-layered mentoring and individual responsibility, reinforced by the constant building of competencies and skills.
+Profits are invested into the development of the employees and the organization itself so that everyone feels satisfied with how they are working, what they are working on, and who they are.
 Such organization is apolitical, information is non-confidential, and there are no interest groups or individuals who pursue their own particular interests.
 Goals are based on opportunities, identified by members of the specialized teams, and evolve along with changes in business conditions.
 Under optimum circumstances, such an organization sets trends independently in its area of expertise.

 That’s how much we’ve developed so far.
-All types of organizations described above were and are information carriers – blood contains DNA; amber allows us to understand the nature of prehistoric insects; a wreck of an East India Company ship reveals sea trade routes; a kiwi cake has flavor, fragrance and a specific temperature; and, finally, a speaker emits sound when it’s turned on.
+All types of organizations described above were and are information carriers – blood contains DNA; amber allows us to understand the nature of prehistoric insects; a wreck of an East India Company ship reveals sea trade routes; a kiwi cake has flavor, fragrance, and a specific temperature; and, finally, a speaker emits a sound when it’s turned on.

 How will the history of organizations remember us?
 Will it have to remember us, or will we continue to make it?

-Soon time will not matter anymore in the context of information – it will be transmitted at an increasingly rapid pace, always available here and now, for everyone at the same time, since everyone will be connected by complex networks, updated live with newly available data.
+Soon the time will not matter anymore in the context of information – it will be transmitted at an increasingly rapid pace, always available here and now, for everyone at the same time, since everyone will be connected by complex networks, updated live with newly available data.

 What will matter will be our well-being and the objective condition of our bodies.
 These will be the decisive factors – not our age, but rather our physical condition.

 Most of us have taken aspirin at least once in our lives.
 Using microprocessors will be a similar activity – they will be ad hoc compatible with an external device, monitoring and transmitting signals, received by a “pill”.
 It will create and send out biochemical commands, regulating our condition.
 It is a simplified description, of course – today, we call such commands “medicine”.
 But the “pill” in question is more than contemporary drugs – it will be in possession of a constantly updated map of all the processes that occur in our bodies.
-It will analyze them and provide updates to our body.
+It will analyze them and provide updates to our bodies.